 The Office on Women's Health also offers a helpline (800-994-9662).
 Trained breastfeeding counselors will answer the phone.
 The counselors answer questions in English and Spanish and give help, tips, and support.
 It is open Monday through Friday from 9 am to 6 pm Eastern Time.

-USDA's choosemyplate.gov helps breastfeeding moms eat healthy.
+USDA’s Myplate.gov helps breastfeeding moms eat healthy.
 It gives you information on these topics and more:

-- Nutritional needs, whether you're exclusively breastfeeding, feeding breast milk and formula, or feeding formula only.
+- Nutritional needs, whether you’re exclusively breastfeeding, feeding breast milk and formula, or feeding only formula.

 The US Department of Labor tells you about nursing moms' rights to have break time to pump during work hours.
 You can find fact sheets in English and Spanish.